azuredevcollege/chaos-eng-workshop/challenges/challenge-2/README.md

 ```
 We select the pods using the `labelSelector` matchExpressions by specifiying the key `service` to match to the value `contactsapi`.
 This selects all *contactsapi* pods.
 By giving the topologyKey `kubernetes.io/hostname` we ensure that each *contactsapi* replica does not co-locate on a single node.
 This is due to each node having a different *hostname*.
 With this method, we could also map pods to multiple node types or pools.

 Now continue adding the these Pod Anti-Affinities to the other deployments.
 Under `samples/manifests/anti_affinity` you can find all deployments with Anti-Affinity rules added.
 Just copy them into the original manifests folder `apps/manifests` to continue.
+You can copy them with this command:
+`cp challenges/challenge-2/samples/manifests/anti_affinity/ apps/manifests/ -r -T`

 Redeploy the manifests with Terraform again using the following command:

 ```shell